joseortega9988/UltrasonicAudioAnalysis/README.md

 #### Important informatiion

-You need thinkdsp.py installed on the directory for this file to work
+You need thinkdsp.py installed on the directory for this script to work

 ## Porpuse of the Script